JacobJacob/tuyasmart_bizbundle_ios_doc/en/pages/ipc_panel/README.md

 ### Attention

-1. Make sure that the user is logged in before using any interface
+1. Make sure that the user is logged in before using any interface.
 2. This interface is only fit for camera device, which device.deviceModel.category is 'sp'.
-3. Before using bizbundle，must  implement the protocol method `getCurrentHome` in `TYSmartHomeDataProtocol`
+3. Before using bizbundle，must  implement the protocol method `getCurrentHome` in `TYSmartHomeDataProtocol`.
+4. This business package is mutually exclusive with the previous TuyaSmartCameraPanelSDK.
+The two cannot coexist.
+Please check the [Migration Guide](https://tuyainc.github.io/tuyasmart_camera_panel_ios_sdk_doc/en/Upgrading.html).

 Objective-C